"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to others."

-11) Always seek more feedback from your team
+11) Seek regular feedback from your team

 Feedback is priceless.
 If you truly listen, you'll hear valuable suggestions from your employees that could improve you, your managers, and the teams everyone works on.
 The source of your problems, and their solutions are often one healthy conversation away.